ChristianFrisson/InspectorWidgetCollector/README.md

 The key contributions of InspectorWidget are:
 1) it works on closed applications that do not provide source code nor scripting capabilities;
-2) it covers the whole pipeline of software analysis from logging input events to visual statistics through browsing and programmable annotation;
+2) it covers the whole pipeline of software analysis from logging input events and accessibility data to visual statistics through browsing and programmable annotation;
 3) it allows post-recording logging; and 4) it does not require programming skills.
 To achieve this, InspectorWidget combines low-level event logging (e.g. mouse and keyboard events) and high-level screen features (e.g. interface widgets) captured though computer vision techniques.

 InspectorWidget is targeted at end users, usability experts, user experience and HCI researchers.